-STU JDENT: DATE: The e technologist evaluating the student should circle the perfo rmance le evel for each iter m.
+The technologist evaluating the student should circle the performance level for each item.

 1. Consistently wears personal radiation dosimeters correctly Met Not met Not applicable 2.
 Consistently uses appropriate measures to reduce radiation exposure (time, distance, shielding) Met Not met Not applicable 3.
 Routinely uses syringe shields when preparing or administering doses Met Not met Not applicable 4.
 Routinely monitors hands & feet before leaving the area Met Not met Not applicable 5.
 Disposes of radioactive waste appropriately Met Not met Not applicable 6.
 Consistently wears gloves when handling radioactive materials Met Not met Not applicable 7.
-Promptly cleans radioactive spills and decontaminates area correctly Met Not met Not applicable Cor mments: er observing the student complete this task, I becedures with minimal assistance or reminders. elieve tha it he/she is competently performs these Tec chnologist: Date:
+Promptly cleans radioactive spills and decontaminates area correctly Met Not met Not applicable

+After observing the student complete this task, I believe that he/she is competently performs these procedures with minimal assistance or reminders.